 Since hip dysplasia rarely causes pain in babies and it doesn’t prevent them from walking at a normal age, here are signs that parents might notice:

-- Asymmetry: asymmetrical buttock creases can suggest hip dysplasia in infants but, like a hip click, an ultrasound or x-ray will need to be done to determine whether the hips are normal or not.
+- Asymmetry: asymmetrical buttock creases can suggest hip dysplasia in infants.
+As with a hip click, an ultrasound or x-ray will need to be done to determine whether the hips are normal or not.

-- Hip Click: hip clicks and pops can sometimes suggest hip dysplasia, but a snapping sound can occur in normal hips from developing ligaments in and around the hip joint.
+- Hip Click: hip clicks and pops can sometimes suggest hip dysplasia.
+However, a snapping sound can occur in normal hips from developing ligaments in and around the hip joint.